Southern rockhopper penguin (Eudyptes chrysocome)

 All penguins are highly adapted to marine life, with streamlined bodies and wings which are reduced to powerful, narrow flippers.
 Their bodies are densely covered by three layers of short feathers (5).

-The southern rockhopper penguin breeds on a number of Southern Ocean islands.
+The southern rockhopper penguin breeds on a number of islands in the South Atlantic Ocean.
 Two subspecies are currently recognised: Eudyptes chrysocome chrysocome, which is found in the Falkland Islands and on a number of islands off southern Chile and Argentina; and Eudyptes chrysocome fiholi, which is found on several subantarctic islands to the south of New Zealand and South Africa (2).

 The southern rockhopper penguin nests on cliffs and rocky gullies, and chosen sites are usually situated near to freshwater, such as natural springs or puddles (4).